 Only one in four adults between the ages of 65 and 74 engages in regular physical activity.
-After age 75, only one in three men and one in two women will engage in regular physical activity.
+After age 75, only one in three men and one in two women will engage in regular physical and fun activity.
 Some rule out physical activity because of a medical condition or event.
 Others mistakenly believe they are too old to be active.
 And others believe that they are too out of shape to make changes later in life.

-While each person is different, the truth is that many of the behaviors and physical issues you associate with aging may actually be due, in large part, to a lack of physical and mental activity.
+While each person is different, the truth is that many of the behaviors and physical or mobility issues you associate with aging may actually be due, in large part, to a lack of physical and mental activity.
 When a person chooses not to stay active in either or both of these areas, the result can be a decline in stamina and strength, as well as mental capacity.
 Even in cases where a mental or physical health condition is not related to inactivity, becoming more active can provide a means of managing and, in many cases, even improving symptoms.

 It is true that adults begin to slow down as they age, but there is no reason to believe that inactivity is a natural part of the aging process.
 What’s important for aging adults and their families to remember is that activity will look different as time goes on.
 Among adults over age 65, the most popular physical activities are gardening, walking and yard work.
 While these activities may not include running races or weight training — although many active older adults still do these things — they are still important because they help aging adults stay healthier longer.

-Benefits of Staying Active for Aging Parents
+Health Benefits of Staying Active for Aging Parents

 Ongoing physical and mental activity helps adults to stay healthier longer and provides many other benefits, including: